-Ever since we moved into our new build, I have wanted to replace our wire pantry shelves.
-They were sturdy enough, but small items fell through the holes, and narrow cereal boxes would not stand up straight.
-I researched several pantry storage systems and decided on affordable track shelving with laminated wood shelves.
+I have wanted to replace our wire pantry shelves ever since we moved into our new build.
+The wire shelves were sturdy enough, but small items fell through the holes, and narrow cereal boxes would not stand up straight.
+So, I researched several pantry storage systems and decided on affordable track shelving with laminated wood shelves.
 This is a relatively easy DIY project that can be completed with just a few tools and a free afternoon.
-Let’s replace wire pantry shelves on a budget!
+Keep reading to learn how to replace wire pantry shelves on a budget!

 The Before: Wire Pantry Shelves

 Here is our pantry before.
 It was a decent size, with four wire shelves.
 But I knew there were easy ways to make it more functional and pretty!
 These were my goals: